Aoruiii/pizza-order-project/README.md

 ### My role

 I am the Front-end Developer for the pizza ordering web app based on Jonas Schmedtmann's compelling design.
-Utilizing my expertise in React, JavaScript, JSX, HTML5, and Tailwind CSS, I coded the application.
+Utilizing my expertise in JavaScript, React, JSX, HTML5, and Tailwind CSS, I coded the application.
 My focus was on creating an engaging user experience, ensuring every element of the UI was intuitive and responsive.
-Implementing features like a pizza menu, shopping cart and order creation and updates, I ensured the app was not only visually striking but also functional and user-friendly.
+Implementing features like a pizza menu, shopping cart and user orders, I ensured the app was not only visually striking but also functional and user-friendly.

 ## Challenges

-1. **Remote State Management**：Data Loading/Writing to get menu and create users/orders from RESTful APIs
+1. **Remote State Management**：Complicated data Loading/Writing using **React Router** to get menu and create/update/delete/search for users and orders from RESTful APIs.
+2. **Global State Management**: Use **Redux and Thunk middleware** to manage user/cart states, preventing overuse of prop drilling.
-2. **Seamless User Experience**: Well-designed error handling and loading experience between complicated page routes and data flow.
+3. **Seamless User Experience**: Well-designed error handling, page loading and responsive experience across complicated page routes and data flow.

 ## Technologies Used